hatonthecat/Solar-Kernel/README.md

 I have been thinking about the observation of spectacle during the high-profile debates between ex-AI researchers, now critics who believe in just "safety" or "speed bumps" and AI researchers without any restriction.

-Much like any other political theater, the critics of AI and the State of the Art (SOTA) researchers engage in a spectacle for all to watch, and yet, both parties benefit, as if in a symbiotic relationship, to the mutual exclusion of other research fields cast aside.
+Much like any other political theater, the critics of AI and the State of the Art (SOTA) researchers engage in a spectacle for all to watch, and yet, both parties benefit, as if in a symbiotic relationship, to the exclusion of other research fields cast aside.
 While the benefactors of AI research are certainly interested in developing AI to save cost (through automation, downsizing, it is very curious to see how often the most prominent critics are portrayed in the media as framing the conversation between AI and anti-AI, as opposed to representing other non-scientific fields as in the humanities, arts, and non-AI dependent technologies.

 To question the utility of SI in the contemporary era, it is also important to examine its origins: https://github.com/users/hatonthecat/projects/3?pane=issue&itemId=35138100